Hobsonville: Economy

 Historically the Hobsonville economy was made up of pottery works and farming.
 Later during the early 20th century Hobsonville was growing grass seed and oats at commercial scale.
 After the end of the Second World War most of the farmland became pasture for use in agriculture.
-Market gardens were also common in the period following the Second World War to the residential developments starting around the 21st century.
+Market gardens were also common in the period following the Second World War to the urbanisation of the area around the start of the 21st century.

-An area of 0.2 km^{2} on Hobsonville Peninsula is to become a 'Marine Industry Cluster' for shipbuilding.
-A super yacht builder is already occupying part of the headland, and it is hoped that this will become the nucleus of a local industry to provide up to 3,000 jobs.
-However, a later article in The New Zealand Herald stated that only 1,000 are expected to be created, though it also notes that in the meantime, three more boat building companies have already taken up residence in former aircraft hangars and old RNZAF buildings.
-The Marine Industry Association is pushing for the 'Marine Industry Cluster' zone change to safeguard these industries and allow further expansion.

 Education

 Hobsonville has four schools, three primary and one secondary: